 The law and procedures relating to shared ownership are complex; it is highly recommended that you work with a firm that specialises in this area.
 The Residential Conveyancing Solicitors at Wilford Smith have many years experience acting on behalf of shared owners and shared ownership providers, and can advise on all matters concerning eligibility, buying and selling of shared ownership properties.
 We have a strong track record in assisting clients involved in shared ownership transactions.

 Contact our Residential Conveyancing Solicitors, Sheffield and London

 Our Shared Ownership Experts are based in Sheffield and London, and advise and represent clients throughout England and Wales.
+Find out more information on our fees here.
 Contact us today on 01709 828 044 to find out how we can help.